 Schools identify students in cohort.
-Student Information System (SIS) data for four years is used to create the BASE file, which is provided to schools.
+Student Information System (SIS) data is used to create the cohort base file, which is provided to schools.

 Reported on School Cards: Yes (High Schools only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: Yes (High Schools only)